Liumouliu/OriCNN/README.md

 The suffix of downloaded zip file is tar.gz

-If you fail to extract the compressed files, the most convenient way to solve the problem is using WinRAR on a Windows PC
+If you fail to extract the compressed files on Ubuntu, the most convenient way to solve the problem is using WinRAR on a Windows PC

 **Note that the dataset is ONLY permitted to be used for research.**